Money in the Bank (2017): Storylines

 The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the SmackDown brand, while storylines were produced on WWE's weekly television show, SmackDown Live.

 At Backlash, Jinder Mahal defeated Randy Orton to win his first WWE Championship with help from The Singh Brothers (Samir and Sunil Singh).
 On the following episode of SmackDown, Mahal held a Punjabi style celebration, while Commissioner Shane McMahon announced that Orton invoked his championship rematch for Money in the Bank.
-The following week, Orton declared that he would become a fourteen-time world champion in his hometown at Money in the Bank before he was interrupted by Mahal on the TitanTron.
+The following week, Orton declared that he would become a 14-time world champion in his hometown at Money in the Bank before he was interrupted by Mahal on the TitanTron.
 The following week, after Mahal defeated Mojo Rawley, he taunted Orton, who later responded that he had received supportive phone calls from Ric Flair, Harley Race, and his father "Cowboy" Bob Orton.
 On the final SmackDown before Money in the Bank, Mahal with The Singh Brothers came out and berated Orton.
 As Orton's music played, The Singh Brothers went to the ramp to stop him, but Orton snuck up from behind Mahal and executed an RKO before retreating into the crowd.

 On the May 23 episode of SmackDown, Commissioner Shane McMahon introduced AJ Styles, Shinsuke Nakamura, Dolph Ziggler, Sami Zayn, and Baron Corbin as the 2017 participants of the titular Money in the Bank ladder match.
 United States Champion Kevin Owens argued that he deserved to be in the match since he retained his title against Styles at Backlash.
 Shane agreed and added Owens to the match.
 Zayn then defeated Corbin in a rematch from Backlash, while Styles and Nakamura teamed up and defeated Owens and Ziggler.
-The following week, Owens and Corbin attacked Nakamura, who had been a guest on Owens' Highlight Reel segment, until Zayn came to the rescue.
+The following week, Owens and Corbin attacked Nakamura, who had been a guest on Owens's Highlight Reel segment, until Zayn came to the rescue.
 In the resulting tag team match, Nakamura and Zayn defeated Owens and Corbin.
 Later in the show, Ziggler defeated Styles, but lost a rematch a week later.
 On the same show, Corbin first attacked Zayn backstage and later assaulted Nakamura, who had just won a match against Owens.
 Mojo Rawley also had the opportunity to be added to the ladder match if he could defeat former rival and WWE Champion Jinder Mahal, but failed to do so.
 On the final SmackDown before Money in the Bank, Styles, Nakamura, and Zayn teamed up and defeated Owens, Ziggler, and Corbin.
 After the match, a brawl broke out between all six men that ended with Nakamura standing tall atop the ladder with the Money in the Bank briefcase.